-We will have an early discussion with parents (and pupils if appropriate) when identifying whether a child needs special educational provision.
-Some pupils are monitored closely whilst advice from professionals is sought, and this information is shared with parents in discussions.
+We will have an early discussion with parents (and pupils if appropriate) when identifying whether they need special educational provision.
+Some pupils are monitored closely whilst advice from professionals is sort, and this information is shared with parents in discussions.
 These conversations will make sure that: